 Conversely, stocks and funds that consistently make new 52-week lows should typically (with rare exceptions) be avoided by investors.
 These are the market’s biggest losers, and they’re usually making new lows for a very good reason.
 If the ETF you’re considering for purchase is in an industry which has an above-normal representation on the 52-week lows list, you’ll want to avoid it as a matter of course.

 Let’s take a look at some of them so that we can get an idea of the types of funds investors should be avoiding for now (or at least have limited exposure to).
 This list excludes leveraged or inverse funds as well as those invested in Russian equities.

 5 Underperforming ETFs

-Underperforming ETF #1: U.S. Global Jets ETF (JETS)
+Underperforming ETF #1: ARK Innovation ETF (ARKK)

 That high-growth stocks and ETFs have spent most of this year in the market’s crosshairs should come as no surprise to regular Cabot readers.
 Based strictly on relative performance, these are among the worst-performing ETFs in the U.S. equity market right now.
 While past performance doesn’t guarantee future results, it usually pays to follow the path of the smart money traders and investors.
 And the ETFs discussed above appear to be among the least favored of this market-moving crowd.

 If you want the best-performing growth stocks right now, I highly recommend subscribing to our Cabot Top Ten Trader advisory, where every week Chief Analyst Mike Cintolo provides you with some of the market’s strongest growth stocks from both a technical and a fundamental perspective.